au-nlp/project-milestone-p2-group22/README.md

 - LoRA and SFT in [sft-peft.ipynb](./experiments/sft-peft.ipynb) (model weights can be found at [Google Drive](https://drive.google.com/drive/folders/1pmmjX4UZ7eLzVTjAsjccjmx4yAI14yJM?usp=drive_link))
     - Adaptation with LoRA happens in `experiments/peft/*.ipynb`
     - Adaptation with SFT happens in `experiments/sft/*.ipynb`

+We evaluated all the answers in a single file: `experiments/evaluate_answers.ipynb`

 Many of the results are loaded in from our [GitLab Snippets](https://gitlab.au.dk/nlp-mnm/nlp-project/-/snippets).
 In `archive` we have stored some of the notebooks that have resulted in the final main notebook.